Fury: My War Gone By: Sales

 All thirteen issues were priced at 3.99 dollars their first month, and all sold between 20,620 and 12,426 copies.
 The first collected edition was priced at 19.99 dollars and sold an estimated 2477 copies during its first month and was ranked 20th on the trade paperback listing by The Comics Chronicles, on its second month it sold 391 and was ranked 271 on the list.
 The second collected edition was also priced at 19.99 and sold an estimated 1,888 copies in August 2013 and was ranked 37.
 The hardcover full collection was priced at 34.99 dollars and sold an estimated 1,304 copies while being ranked at 70 during August 2014.

 Critical response

-The series holds an average rating of 8.2 by 16 professional critics on the review aggregation website Comic Book Roundup.
+The series holds an average rating of 8.2 by 16 critics on the review aggregation website Comic Book Roundup.